MrStranger812/MovieLens-CLI-DM/README.md

-# MovieLens-CLI-Recommender
+# MovieLens-CLI-DM
-A powerful command-line movie recommendation system using collaborative filtering on the MovieLens 20M dataset.
-Features both user-based and item-based algorithms with an elegant CLI interface.
+Comprehensive data science project on the MovieLens 20M dataset: implementing regression, classification, clustering, recommender systems, and association rule mining with detailed analysis and visualizations.
+Complete with data preprocessing and thorough evaluation metrics.